We are now in the heart of the pukey pinkfest season.

 The cancer industry is a big money maker.
 That is a fact.
 With deplorable cancer survival rates since the 1950’s, I often wonder why medical professionals, even nurses, enter the field of oncology in the first place.

-Because there’s major Benjamins in that as well.
+Because there is major money involved.
 A simple search using the keywords oncology nurse salaries will give you a pretty good idea what these people make.
 Let’s just say they are living out their version of the American dream.

 I get the impression that the way cancer treatment centers advertise, it’s almost as if there’s shoe sale, or there’s a giveaway, or an exclusive sale at Best Buy.
 Why are these treatment centers so aggressive with their marketing strategies?
 If only they were as aggressive in fighting the disease, then such persistent campaigns would never be needed.